 Crew: You cannot have pacers or any crew help while on course or offer any aid in any form while on a loop.
-During the first few hours of the race, racers will be limited to one crew person.
-Once the field thins you can bring in more.
-Those with reserved indoor space can have 2 crew from the start.
+However, once you cross the finish line each lap you can get whatever aid you need from your crew until you reenter the Start corral just before the next lap starts.
 Crew help can be vital in getting you back into the corral on time especially as it gets later and later in the race.

 4.167 Mile Loop

 Will be measured to start entire starting field, will stay the same size throughout the event.
 Participants must be in the starting corral when the top of the hour bell is rung!

 Each loop starts precisely 1 hour after the last.
 Warning will be given at 3, 2, and 1 minute before the start.
 All competitors must start at the bell (no late starts or returning to the corral).

 Except for restrooms, competitors may not leave the course until each loop is completed.
 No non-competitors are allowed on the course (including eliminated runners).
 No personal aid during a loop is allowed.
 Water will be available at the 2 mile mark.
 No artificial aids (including trekking poles) are allowed.
 Slower runners must allow passes.

 The loops will not be officially timed.
 Results will be based solely on finishing loops.